 The cemetery stood roughly where the New Orleans Centre shopping mall -- shuttered since the 2005 flood -- exists, between the Superdome and the Hyatt Hotel.

-One longstanding myth suggested that the New Orleans Saints football team had been cursed because the field was supposed to have been built on the cemetery grounds.
+One longstanding, but disproven, myth suggested that the New Orleans Saints football team had been cursed because the field was supposed to have been built on the cemetery grounds.
 The parking garages of the closed shopping mall and part of an adjacent Superdome garage most likely occupy the former site of the burial grounds.